stanfordnlp/spinn/README.md

 *NOTE:* This codebase is under active development.
 To exactly reproduce the experiments published in ACL 2016, use [this release][7].
+For the most recent version, see the [NYU fork](https://github.com/nyu-mll/spinn).

 # Stack-augmented Parser-Interpreter Neural Network